po8klasie/infra/README.md

 ### CI
 * Images are automatically built and uploaded to docker hub using GitHub Actions.
-* [WIP] A cron job on the gcp machine pulls new images and recreates containers every `n` minutes.
+* The same action handles pulling and restarting containers on the test deployment + cloudflare cache purge.

 ## Detailed setup